silviyahristova/handyfix/README.md

 </details>

-* The features within this section are a form that includes name, email address, message and submit button, as well as a map which providing company`s full adress.
+* The features within this section are a form that includes name, email address, message and submit button, as well as a map which providing company`s full address.
 Both form and map are side by side and are fully responsive in that the map will be underneath the form on smaller screen sizes.The user will use this section to contact company about any of the services, general enquiries or quotations.
 They will need to fill out the form in full and then submit.
 This will then lead them to the success page.
 The users are required to fill in all section in the form to be able to successfully submit the form.

 [Back to top](#table-of-content)